 We first observe that if $G$ happens, then in phase $\ell$, the optimal action $a_{*}$ will not be eliminated at step (4) in Algorithm~\ref{algo:phase_ elimination}.
-To see this, suppose in phase $\ell$, the optimal arm $a_{*}$ were eliminated by some suboptimal action $b$, which means $\exists~b \in \mathcal{A}_{\ell}$ such that
+To see this, suppose in phase $\ell$, the optimal action $a_{*}$ were eliminated by some suboptimal action $b$, which would mean $\exists~b \in \mathcal{A}_{\ell}$ such that

 Since $G$ happens, we have

 which, combined with \eqref{eq:good_estimate_1}, leads to the contradiction $\langle \rho \theta_{*} - \phi_{*}, b \rangle >\langle \rho \theta_{*} - \phi_{*}, a_* \rangle$.